Ameynuddin/jobstruct/README.md

    ![sign_in](client/public/output/sign_in.png)

 3. **Dashboard:**
-   The dashboard presents the statistics of total jobs applied and applications pending, declined and scheduled for interview.
+   The dashboard presents the statistics of total jobs applied and applications pending, declined and scheduled for interview:
-   - Bar chart - number of applications made by months
+   - Bar chart - displays trend of applications made by months
-   - Pie chart - displays the percentage of jobs pending, scheduled for interview and declined.
+   - Pie chart - displays proportions of jobs pending, scheduled for interview and declined

    ![dashboard](client/public/output/dashboard.png)